zurche/udacity-course-android-beginners/README.md

 # udacity-course-android-beginners
-This are the projects created while doing the course Android for Beginners of Udacity
+This are the projects created while completing the course Android for Beginners of Udacity